patrisiu/hugmeter/README.md

 # HugMeter

-Measure the distance to the next Hug, notify when some Hug is getting closer and share Virtual Hugs!
+Measure distance to next Hug, notify when Hug is close, and share Virtual Hugs!

 ## Features